benitomartin/rag-qwen-vllm-milvus/README.md

 This repository contains a notebook with a RAG application with Milvus, Qwen, vLLM and LangChain.

-The notebook has been developed as part of the following Zilliz [blog](XX).
+The notebook has been developed as part of the following Zilliz [blog]([XX](https://zilliz.com/blog/build-rag-app-with-milvus-qwen-and-vllm)).